defnotkevz/zettelkasten/xWord dev.md

 - audio translations ai. -> audiogram? where is this?

 - every video uploaded is a project. a quick call to action, every projects.

-put features inside the editor
-- captions
-- clipping
-- b-rolls
--

 ## Feature 4: Brand Voice